Tahiti and her Islands

 Located just 30 minutes by plane from Tahiti, Huahine is a haven for the visitor looking for tranquillity with its white sandy beaches, deserted coves, idyllic coral islets and lush hills.
 Also known as "The Garden Island" due to its abundance of fruit trees, luxuriant vegetation and splendid gardens, Huahine has flourishing local arts and crafts, lagoon trips, deep sea fishing and surfing on the best waves in French Polynesia.

 The Tuamotus, “Tahiti's Strand of Pearls” and the largest of the Polynesian archipelagos, are located northeast of Tahiti and include 76 low islands and atolls spread out over more than 7500 square miles.
-Four of these islands – Manihi, Tikehau, Rangiroa, Fakarava – offer many exciting activities, including world-class scuba diving, horseback riding, shark feeding and deep-sea fishing
+Four of these islands – Manihi, Tikehau, Rangiroa, Fakarava – offer many exciting activities for Tahiti holidays, including world-class scuba diving, horseback riding, shark feeding and deep-sea fishing.

 Manihi is a string of islets where coconut trees and white sand beaches abound.
 It is famous for its pearl farms and is the original home of the Polynesian black pearl.